 About the Instructor

-Gail Compton has extensive education and hands-on experience to help guide you through the end-of-life process, whether this is for yourself or someone you love.
-She is a retired associate pastor for congregational care with the Kimberling City United Methodist Church, Missouri Conference, and a Certified Lay Minister and Certified Congregational Leader.
+Gail Compton has extensive education and hands-on experience to guide you through the end-of-life process, whether this is for yourself or someone you love.
+She is a retired associate pastor for congregational care with the Kimberling City (Missouri) Methodist Church, and is a Certified Lay Minister and Certified Congregational Leader.
 In addition, she is a Certified Volunteer Chaplain with a local hospice, where she gained valuable insight from individuals and families as they prepared for end-of-life care.
-Gail serves as co-director of Lay Servant Ministries for the Southwest District of the Missouri Conference.
 At her church, she is lay leader and co-facilitates the GriefShare program and Our Journey of Hope cancer care ministry.

 Past Learners Said…